it-sd-capstone/capstone-project-rezzzerv/README.md

    - Create a resources directory in src/main.
    - Right-click on the resources folder and Mark Directory as Resources Root.
    - Create an .env file in the resources folder.
-   - Add the following lines of text to the .env file using your local database credentials:
+   - USING YOUR LOCAL DB CREDENTIALS: Add and modify the following lines of text to the .env file:
        DB_HOST=localhost
        DB_NAME=rezzzerv_db
        DB_USER=root